Historical Metallurgy Society Festival of Metals

 FIELD GROUP FORAYS – SPRING 2025

-The following forays have been arranged for January – March 2025:
+The following foray has been arranged for March 2025:

 Saturday 15th March (reserve date 22 March): Sheffield Forest bloomery.